 Desktop habitat assessments were conducted to determine which threatened or endangered species are likely to occur within the proposed acquisition areas.
 For those species determined likely to occur within the proposed acquisition areas, field surveys and habitat assessments were conducted within the target areas to determine if threatened or endangered species utilized lands within the proposed target areas.
 It was determined that no impacts were likely to threatened or endangered species beyond the limits of the target areas as these areas would remain in their current state as a vegetated buffer.
-Any needed firebreaks would be constructed consistent with BMPs taking wildlife, including threatened and endangered species, into consideration.
-No impacts to wildlife, including threatened and endangered species, are anticipated as a result of firebreak construction.
+Any needed firebreaks would be constructed consistent with BMPs taking wildlife, including threatened and endangered species, are anticipated as a result of firebreak construction.